 7.2.4.8 Curbs with height less than 12 inches shall be considered mountable.
 The beams supporting a mountable sidewalk, mountable median, or mountable safety walk with a width greater than 2 feet measured from the face of the bridge rail to the curb line shall be rated by placing a wheel line 2 feet from the face of the bridge rail.
 If the above referenced width is 2 feet or less, the wheel line shall be placed 2 feet from the face of the curb.
 This rating shall be performed at the Operating Level.
+Since traffic on sidewalk should not be a routine occurrence, Service level ratings for LFR or LRFR shall not be developed for the curb mounted case.
 The Inventory Rating shall always be calculated with the wheel line located in the travelway 2 feet from the face of the curb.
 Refer to Paragraph 7.2.4.5 for Alternative Load Rating using Actual Lane Location procedures.
 Refer to Chapter 3, Paragraph 3.5.3.11, Case II for guidance regarding the application of the HL-93 loading for this situation.

-7.2.5.1 Any request for clarification of, or deviation from, these guidelines must be submitted in writing (email is acceptable) to the State Bridge Engineer.
+7.2.5.1 Any request for clarification of, or deviation from, these guidelines must be submitted in writing via email to the State Bridge Engineer.
 Written responses will be provided.

 7.2.5.4 Pile bent structures constructed of steel piles, timber piles, or concrete piles, including their pile caps, shall be rated.
 Other non-reinforced concrete substructures, such as steel frames or substructures that include steel cross girder members, shall also be rated.

 Typically, reinforced concrete substructures such as multi-column piers, single column hammerhead piers, solid wall piers and concrete abutments, do not need to be rated because they have sufficient capacity.
-However, in cases where these types of substructures have undergone deterioration in critical areas that has, in the opinion of the Rating Engineer, reduced their load carrying capacity significantly enough to influence the overall rating of the bridge, then the Rating Engineer shall consult with the MassDOT Ratings and Overload Engineer regarding the need for rating these substructures.
+However, in cases where these types of substructures have undergone deterioration in critical areas that has reduced their load carrying capacity significantly enough to influence the overall rating of the bridge, then the Rating Engineer shall consult with the MassDOT Ratings and Overload Engineer regarding the need for rating these substructures.
 This deterioration shall include deterioration of bridge seats and pedestals which has undermined the bridge bearings.

 In either case, the report shall contain a statement noting the Rating Engineer’s judgment with regards to the substructure.